Bioidentical Hormones for Menopause and Perimenopause

 When ovulation stops, the balance of estrogen and progesterone is interrupted.
 No progesterone is released and the levels of estrogen cause increased blood pressure and low blood sugar.
 Low blood sugar causes the desire for sweets and carbohydrates in attempt to balance the blood sugar.
 Chocolate is a usual craving to self medicate the hormone imbalance.
 Normally progesterone uses body fat for energy, when progesterone production slows in the body, fat more readily accumulates.

-Chicago Menopause Specialist, Kenneth Raskin, M.D. of BodyLogicMD in Chicago Illinois uses only natural bioidentical hormones, which are an identical match to the body’s natural chemistry.
-Dr. Raskin provides natural female hormone replacement treatment plans that support women suffering the symptoms of perimenopause or menopause due to aging, adrenal fatigue, or thyroid disorders by using bioidentical hormone therapy.
+Chicago Menopause Specialists in the Chicago Illinois area uses only natural bioidentical hormones, which are an identical match to the body’s natural chemistry.
+They provide natural female hormone replacement treatment plans that support women suffering the symptoms of perimenopause or menopause due to aging, adrenal fatigue, or thyroid disorders by using bioidentical hormone therapy.

 The good news is that hormone losses and imbalances are correctable.
 Through the use of bioidentical hormones, women can not only be relieved of the symptoms, but also effectively protect themselves against osteoporosis and heart disease.